Forgiving your partner if they’ve done something to upset you can be one of the hardest things to do in a relationship.

 The first step towards forgiveness is understanding.
 If your partner has done something to upset you, try to talk about it.
 Try to communicate to them in a clear, non-confrontational way about how you’re feeling.
 Explain what it is that upset you and why it upset you in the way that it did.

-During the conversation, use ‘I’ phrases (‘I feel’, ‘I would like’) rather than ‘you’ phrases (‘you always’, ‘you don’t’).
-This way, you’re taking responsibility for your own feelings and your partner won’t feel you’re attacking them.
+During the conversation, you’ll find it useful to use ‘I’ phrases (‘I feel’, ‘I would like’) rather than ‘you’ phrases (‘you always’, ‘you don’t’).
+This way, you’re taking responsibility for your own feelings and your partner won’t feel as if you’re attacking them.
 And when it’s your partner’s turn to talk, listen to what they have to say and try to understand their perspective too.

-If you’d like to talk with one of our counsellors about something your partner has done that upsets you, give our friendly appointments team a call on 01604 634400.
+If you’d like to talk with one of our counsellors about your relationship why not give our friendly appointments team a call on 01234 356350.